Write a Book Template: Exploring How to Structure a Book

 The Story Beats support the Story Arc from beginning to end.

-Wrap Up: How You Structure a Book Influences Reader Satisfaction
+Conclusion: The Write a Book Template Influences Reader Satisfaction